 Translation: Most maintenance technicians and operational managers aren’t interested in becoming tech wizards.
 They want intuitive apps that streamline project management and manufacturing processes.
 The good news?
 The more consumers demand intuitive, real-time app experiences, the more software providers will be forced to develop more user-friendly technology.

 Have you ever come across a manufacturing work order software package that seemed like the perfect solution to your maintenance woes?
 The copy on the web page was crystal-clear and promised to fix your organizational problems with just a few clicks.
 The screenshots depicted a beautiful user interface with agile functionality.
 You may have even experimented with using the application for a couple of days.

 However, once you really delved into the software system, you felt confused.
 If this sounds familiar, the problem most likely wasn’t you—it was probably false advertising.
-Facebook advertisements, features pages, and other marketing materials are designed to show products in the best possible light.
+Advertisers designed Facebook advertisements, features pages, and other marketing materials to show products in the best possible light.
 We all know that.

 However, some companies have an extreme disconnect between product design, user experience, and marketing copy.
 There are several potential reasons for why this happens: Outsourced content writers who don’t truly understand software capabilities, distant executives who are out of touch with consumer needs, and downright dishonesty are a few of them.

 Unfortunately, most folks have experienced the disappointment of unwrapping a sleek exterior only to discover an incongruent interior.
 And manufacturing technicians, managers, and VPs are no exception!

 3. Designers Didn’t Design the Work Order Management Software for Mobile First